The No-Nonsense Guide to Healthy Pet Treats (Dogs & Cats)

 Instructions:

-- Roll mixture into small, bite-sized balls
+- Roll into little balls

 Tuna Crunchies for Cats